 Gordon Moodie is a partner in the Corporate Department of Wachtell, Lipton, Rosen & Katz, focusing primarily on mergers and acquisitions, corporate governance and securities law matters.
 Mr. Moodie has represented public and private companies in a variety of industries and transactions, including domestic and cross-border mergers and acquisitions, divestitures, spin-offs, initial public offerings, securities law matters and corporate governance.

-- Michael Dell and MSD Partners in the Class V share exchange, the $67 billion transaction to combine Dell and EMC, and the $24.5 billion acquisition of Dell together with Silver Lake
+- Michael Dell in the $67 billion combination of Dell and EMC and the $24.5 billion acquisition of Dell

 - XO Group in its $933 million merger with Wedding Wire

 - Newmont Mining in its $10 billion acquisition of Goldcorp

 - Newfield Exploration Company in its $5.5 billion sale to Encana Corporation

 - Leap Wireless in its $1.2 billion acquisition by AT&T

 - CST Brands in the $4.4 billion merger with Alimentation Couche-Tard

 - Tim Hortons in its $12 billion combination with Burger King

 - Saks Incorporated in its $2.9 billion acquisition by Hudson’s Bay Company